prayerslayer/clever10/README.md

 ### Printing

-Use heavy paper, at least 300 grams/square-meter.
+Use heavy paper, around 300 grams/square-meter.

 The generated PDF technically allows to be printed double-sided as the original Smart10.
-Put 2 cards on each DIN A4 page, rotate every 3rd and 4th by 180 degree to make the cut marks align.
+Put 2 cards on one DIN A4 page, rotate every 3rd and 4th by 180 degree to make the cut marks align.
 This is doable, e.g., in Adobe Acrobat.
 However I could not persuade the printers I've used to print cards _exactly_ behind each other.
-Not for many pages anyway.
+Not for many pages anyways.
 Thus I recommend to print one-sided, sadly.
 (2 per DIN A4 page)

 ### Cutting

 Cutting the cards is some effort but doable with basic equipment.
 6 cuts with a swingline paper trimmer and 8 scissor cuts per page (assuming 2 cards per page).
+You could also pay a person to do this in your local copyshop.

 ### Packaging

 Make a shallow box template at [template maker](https://www.templatemaker.nl/en/shallowbox/) with appropriate dimensions.
-The cards are 11cm x 11cm, so a bit more length and height than that.
+The cards are 10.5cm x 10.5cm, so a bit more length and height than that.
 Width (thickness) depends on how many cards you have and the paper weight used.
 With 100 cards on 300g/m^2 paper you're looking at a staple of around 3 cm.

 Ideally you want heavier paper also here to make the box stable.

-Alternatively, paper/art shops often sell finished boxes.
-You can't print custom image on them anymore, but they are sturdy.
+Alternatively, paper/craft/art shops often sell ready-made boxes.
+You can't print custom images on them, but they are sturdy.

 ## License